 ʻĪao Valley State Park

-This small but beautiful state park is set up around the ʻĪao Needle, which rises 1,200 feet from the valley floor.
-Historical interpretive signs tell the story of a 1790 battle between the armies of Maui and the Big Island that took place here.
-With walking paths and lots of scenery, the entry fee is a reasonable $5.
+This small state park is built around the ʻĪao Needle, which rises 1,200 feet off the valley floor, and the walk to the viewpoint is a paved 0.6 miles.
+Interpretive signs cover the 1790 battle between the armies of Maui and the Big Island that was fought here.

 More History and Culture on Maui